Kim Edwards: Painter Printmaker

 In November 2009 I moved to Middleton, in the Coastal District of Suffolk, an area where I once lived as a small child, since the move I have participated in the Suffolk Open Studios and have been invited to show my current etchings at the Snape Maltings Gallery.” – Kim Edwards.

 Over the years, I have learnt more about Kim’s work.
 I respect how much feeling she puts into her work and I appreciate how she responds to light, shadow, movement and form; all of which feature strongly in much of Kim’s work.
 In particular, I always feel moved by the sense of ‘mood’ conveyed and beautifully expressed in Kim’s work.
 Her landscapes often feature a very bold skyscape; sweeping the viewer up into her work.

 Kim is both a Painter and a Printmaker.
-Despite her gentle humility, Kim will occasionally run a workshop or a lesson on printmaking, in particular.
-She will sometimes take part in the wonderful ‘Suffolk Open Studios’ season and this would give you a chance to pop along to Kim’s home studio and to see the setting in which Kim creates her artistry.
+Despite her gentle humility, Kim has been known to run an occasional workshop or a lesson on printmaking, in particular.
+She will sometimes take part in the wonderful ‘Suffolk Open Studios’ season.
+When she does, this would give you a chance to pop along to Kim’s home studio and to see the setting in which Kim creates her artistry.

-You can view Kim’s work, on her web site; but do make a point of looking at the page entitled ‘Archive’, for much of Kim’s work is featured there.
+You can view Kim’s work, on her web site; but do make a point of looking at her page entitled ‘Archive’, for much of Kim’s work is featured there.
 The link to Kim’s web site is below:

 You can learn more about the Royal Academy of Arts at the following link:

 (C) Dean G. Parsons.
-2016.
+2016 and updated 2019.